-The underwriting discount that Chile is to pay to the underwriters in connection with this offering is 0.025% of the principal amount of the 2041 notes, 0.025% of the principal amount of the 2061 notes, and 0.025% of the principal amount of the 2033 notes.
+The underwriting discount that Chile is to pay to the underwriters in connection with this offering is 0.025% of the principal amount of the notes.

 In connection with the offering, the underwriters may purchase and sell notes in the open market.
 These transactions may include over-allotment, syndicate covering transactions and stabilizing transactions.
 Over-allotment involves syndicate sales of notes in excess of the principal amount of notes to be purchased by the underwriters in the offering, which creates a syndicate short position.
 Syndicate covering transactions involve purchases of the notes in the open market after the distribution has been completed in order to cover syndicate short positions.
 Stabilizing transactions consist of certain bids or purchases of notes made for the purpose of preventing or retarding a decline in the market price of the notes while the offering is in progress.